Health Benefits of Basil

 Basil protects the body from premature ageing.
 This was proved during a study conducted in India.
 During the study, researchers found that basil was effective in protecting the body against free radicals.
 Free radicals can cause significant damage to the body.

-The research study was conducted at the Poona College of Pharmacy, Maharashtra, India.
+A research study was conducted at the Poona College of Pharmacy, Maharashtra, India.
 The study was led by Dr Vaibhav Shinde.
 The findings of the study were presented at the British Pharmaceutical Conference in Manchester.

 “The study validates the traditional use of herb as a youth-promoting substance in the Ayurvedic system of medicine.
 It also helps describe how the herb acts at a cellular level”, says Dr Shinde.
 Many experts rightly consider basil as an anti-ageing superfood.

 Basil promotes clear and healthy skin.
-It contains antibacterial compounds that cleanse the skin.
+It contains antibacterial and antifungal compounds that cleanse the skin.
 It is easy to use basil to clean and detoxify your skin.
 Add some dried basil leaves to boiling water.
 Let it cool.
 Message this solution into your skin and rinse with it.

 You may also prepare basil face mask.
 Take some fresh basil leaves and put them in a food processor.
 Mix the chopped mush of basil leaves with egg white and sea salt.
 Rub the mixture on to your face gently.
 Leave the mask for around five minutes and rinse.
 Basil is very effective against ringworm and other skin diseases.
 It is also used to treat leucoderma.